BIOGRAPHIES INDEX

 John W.'s mother died sometime before 1849, and shortly afterward, from all appearances, his father abandoned him and his younger sister, Elizabeth Miles, to cohabit with a widow named Sarah Baker, with whom he had additional children.

-The 1860 census found John W. and sister Elizabeth, living with their older sister, Martha, who married Green Berry in 1855.
-At that time, they were all living in Warren County, Tennessee.
-There was also a twenty-five-year-old William Miles in the household, presumably a brother, but nothing else is known about him.
-By this time, sister Mary Jane had married David P. Armstrong (in 1854) and was living in Coffee County.
+The 1860 census found John W. and sister Elizabeth, reunited with their father (his age erroneously given in the census as 25), living with their older sister, Martha, who married Green Berry in 1855.
+In 1860, another sister, Mary Jane, was married to David P. Armstrong (in 1854) and was living in Coffee County.

 When the Civil War broke out in 1861, John W. was fifteen or sixteen-years-old.
 When it ended four years later, he was either nineteen or twenty, old enough to have served in either Confederate or Union forces, yet there is no evidence that he fought for either side.